xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ### Setting up the insecure registry

 Let's begin by spinning up a registry on the devbox in our Vagrant setup.
+The same exact steps are relevant to the devbox environment on the NCS5500/ASR9k setup as well.
 We follow the steps described here: <https://docs.docker.com/registry/deploying/>